AC Troubleshooting: 12 Common AC Problems and How to Fix Them

 8. Your Condenser Coil Is Freezing

 If you run your AC continuously without giving it a break, the condenser coil could freeze.
-If your condenser coil is freezing, that can wreak havoc on your utility bill.
+This can significantly increase your utility bill.

 Solution

 Check for ice on the coils.
-Ice shouldn’t form on your unit, especially not in hot temperatures.
-A dirty air filter could be the problem (which is an easy fix; just swap it out), but you should still have a pro evaluate your system to make sure nothing major is malfunctioning.
+Ice shouldn’t form on your unit, especially in hot temperatures.
+A dirty air filter could be the problem (which is easy to swap out), but you should still have a pro evaluate your system to make sure nothing major is malfunctioning.

 9. Your AC Smells Funky